Tim DeRuyter: Texas A&M

 DeRuyter became Texas A&M's defensive coordinator in 2010.
 The Aggies ranked 104th in scoring defense in 2009, under a 4–3 defense.
 In 2010, under his 3–4 defense, they improved to 21st in scoring defense.
 After Texas A&M fired head coach Mike Sherman in 2011, DeRuyter became the interim head coach for the Meineke Car Care Bowl, leading the Aggies to a 33–22 victory over Northwestern.

 Fresno State

 DeRuyter became the head coach of the Fresno State Bulldogs beginning the 2012 season.
 During the 2012 season, the Bulldogs team included standouts Derek Carr, Phillip Thomas, and Davante Adams.
 The Bulldogs were Mountain West conference champions after recording 7–1 conference records during the 2012 and 2013 seasons.
 During the 2014 season, they were conference division champions after posting a 5–3 conference record.
 His 2015 and 2016 teams did not see the same success, as both teams posted losing records.
 He was fired by Fresno State on October 23, 2016, after starting the season 1–7 and 4–16 since playing in the Mountain West championship game in 2014.
 During his tenure, the Bulldogs were invited to three bowl games, but lost all three by at least 20 points each.

+DeRuyter's Fresno State tenure is most remembered for his unwillingness to offer a scholarship to Josh Allen, who grew up a lifelong Bulldogs fan.
+Allen would go on to have a prolific college career at the University of Wyoming and become the seventh overall pick in the 2018 NFL draft.